zuozhenggh/learning-library/data-management-library/security/data-safe/assess-database-configurations-users/assess-database-configurations-users.md

   ![User Assessment table with VOLDEMORT expired status](images/identify-expired-user.png)

-- Observe that `VOLDEMORT` has no activity on the target database.
-Here is a case where you might consider removing this user from the target database.
+- If the user has no activity on the target database, there are no audit records displayed in the **All Activity** report.
+In this case, you might consider removing the user from the target database.